-The idea behind the Tropical 7s was first sown in 2009 at the Olympic Congress in Copenhagen, Denmark when rugby was reinstated as an Olympic Sport for the first time since 1924!
-This time, however, it would be the turn of the more exciting and more accessible ‘Rugby 7s’ format of the game that would help grow the game internationally and finally feature at the 2016 Rio Olympic Games.
+The inspiration behind the Tropical 7s was first sown in 2009 when rugby was reinstated as an Olympic Sport for the first time since 1924.
+This time however it would be the turn of the more exciting and more accessible ‘7s’ format of the game that would help grow the game globally and feature at the 2016 Rio Olympic Games.

-It wasn’t until 2016 that the idea for Tropical 7s, a rugby 7s festival targeted at youth age groups combining both a rugby and a vacation experience, was fully conceived.
-A number of possible sites in the Central Florida were assessed and The Omni Orlando Resort was chosen because of its 8-field sports complex and close proximity to many of Orlando’s world famous attractions.
-The Omni would be the home of Tropical 7s for the next 5 years.
+The same year as Rugby 7s was introduced at the Rio 2016 Olympics, Tropical 7s, was fully conceived: a new rugby 7s festival targeted at youth age groups combining both a rugby and a vacation experience.
+A number of poytential sites in the Central Florida region were assessed and The Omni Orlando Resort at Championsgate was chosen with its 8-field sports complex and its close proximity to many of Orlando’s world famous attractions.
+The Omni would be the home of Tropical 7s until 2021.

-The 2018 Tropical 7s saw the tournament double in size with 50 participating teams, expanding from 5 to 9 divisions and attracting a larger number of international teams (approx. 40% of team entries).
-The tournament featured its first side from Africa, the Zambezi Steelers, who travelled over 8000 miles from Zimbabwe to take the U18 Boys title and Toronto Elite Reds (Canada) won the U18 Girls division, underlying the tournament’s growing international credentials.
+The following year, the 2018 Tropical 7s saw the tournament double in size with 50 participating teams, expanding from 5 to 9 divisions and attracting a larger number of international teams including a number of teams from Canada, Mexico and the Caribbean.
+The tournament featured its first side from Africa, the Zambezi Steelers, travelling over 8000 miles from Zimbabwe to take the U18 Boys title and the Toronto Elite Reds (Canada) won the U18 Girls division, underlying the tournament’s growing international credentials.

-In 2020, the stage was set for the biggest and best Tropical 7s to date with over 130 teams registered for the tournament.
-Unfortunately, due to the COVID pandemic, the Tropical 7s team were forced to take the difficult decision to cancel the event just a matter of weeks before the start of the event, offering full refunds to every registered team.
-The cancellation was a huge disappointment for everyone involved but the response of the Tropical 7s community ensured that the tournament would return.
+The stage was set for the 2020 Tropical 7s with over 130 teams registered for the tournament including for the first time teams from Australia.
+The event had to be cancelled as a result of the COVID pandemic just a matter of weeks before the start of the event with every team offered the option of a full refund.
+The cancellation was a huge disappointment for everyone involved but the response of the Tropical 7s community ensured that the tournament would return at the earliest opportunity.